NicolasReaItalo/CropDetect/README.md

 <hr/>

 <p align="center"><img src="README_img/screenshot.png" /></p>
-<p> This software's aim is to detect small black bars that can appear during the color grading process. <br>
+<p> This software's aim is to detect small black bars that can appear during the color grading process.This kind of issue is often caused by resized or tilt during color grading? <br>
 It runs on Macos 10.14 and up.
 It should be possible to run it on Windows and Linux with a few code tweaks.
 Let me know if you're interested
 </p>
 <h3> Features </h3>

 <ul>